 Nothing had yet caught fire.
 After my late shift, I fell fast asleep.

 I’d spent the night wandering in a haze, a low mist applied across the city invariably and without discretion.
-I stepped around patches and had nowhere to go but home, wondering whether there was somewhere for me to be and all I’d forgotten it.
+I stepped around patches and had nowhere to go but home, wondering whether there was somewhere for me to be and all I’d done was forgotten it.
 A strange tickle lapped at my neck and I felt like someone was behind me.
 I turned fast.
 No one was there, but every few steps along Queens Boulevard I took to turning back.
 Checking just in case.